-The success of satellite missions of Kosmos-49 and Kosmos-321 spacecraft allowed unique data on the spatial distribution of the total intensity of the Earth's magnetic field over almost the whole surface of the planet to be obtained.
-This data being the part of the international program of the World Magnetic Survey were submitted to the main World Data Centers in Moscow (USSR), Maryland (USA), Charlottenlund (Denmark), Kyoto (Japan) and were used as initial data for analysis of the structure of the Earth's magnetic field sources and for compilation of a series of its analytical models.
+The success of the satellite missions of the Kosmos-49 and Kosmos-321 spacecraft allowed unique data on the spatial distribution of the total intensity of the Earth's magnetic field over almost the whole surface of the planet to be obtained.
+These data were a part of the international program of the World Magnetic Survey and were submitted to the main World Data Centers in Moscow (USSR), Maryland (USA), Charlottenlund (Denmark), and Kyoto (Japan) and were used as initial data for analysis of the structure of the Earth's magnetic field sources and for compilation of a series of its analytical models.
 The most notable model that employed Kosmos-49 data was the first generation of the International Geomagnetic Reference Field (for epoch 1965.0) (Zmuda, 1971).
-The model was agreed by a working group on October 24, 1968 in Washington, D.C.
-(USA), approved by a special committee of the International Association of Geomagnetism and Aeronomy in February 1969 and officially introduced at the XVth General Assembly of the International Union of Geodesy and Geophysics in 1971 in Moscow (Blagonravov, 1978).
+The model was agreed upon by a working group on 24 October 1968 in Washington, DC (USA), approved by a special committee of the International Association of Geomagnetism and Aeronomy in February 1969 and officially introduced at the XVth General Assembly of the International Union of Geodesy and Geophysics in 1971 in Moscow (Blagonravov, 1978).

-Comparison of the data collected by Kosmos-49 and Kosmos-321 spacecraft allowed the determination of the Earth's magnetic field secular variation with high accuracy for the period of 1965-1970.
+Comparison of the data collected by the Kosmos-49 and Kosmos-321 spacecraft allowed the determination of the Earth's magnetic field secular variation with high accuracy for the period of 1965-1970.
 Another important topic was the study of temporal changes in the geomagnetic field at the altitudes of the flight of spacecraft during magnetoactive periods.
-Kosmos-321 encountered a strong magnetic storm of March 8-10, 1970.
+Kosmos-321 encountered a strong magnetic storm on 8-10 March 1970.
 As a result, very interesting and important data on the magnetic storm mechanisms in polar regions were obtained.
-However, the data registered during this period was not included in publicly available catalogue.
-Only a few footprints of these data may be found in paper (Dolginov et al., 1972).
-Kosmos-321 for the first time measured the effects of the equatorial electrojet (Vanian et al., 1975).
-In addition to the traditional known magnetic storm current systems detected by ground based magnetic observatory records, magnetic effects of currents along power lines that were not detected by the nearest magnetic observatories were also revealed.
+However, the data registered during this period were not included in the publicly available catalog.
+Only a few footprints of these data may be found in papers (Dolginov et al., 1972).
+Kosmos-321 measured the effects of the equatorial electrojet for the first time (Vanian et al., 1975).
+In addition to the traditionally known magnetic storm current systems detected by ground-based magnetic observatory records, magnetic effects of currents along power lines that were not detected by the nearest magnetic observatories were also revealed.